Prepare for Tax Season in 5 Steps

 5. Keep Supporting Items for Your Tax Return

-*Financing offered by FBN Finance, LLC and its lending partners and is available only where FBN Finance, LLC is licensed.
 Terms and conditions apply.
-To qualify, a borrower must be a member of Farmer’s Business Network, Inc. and meet all underwriting requirements of FBN Finance, LLC and its lending partners.
+FBN Finance, LLC commercial operating lines of credit are offered by FBN Finance, LLC and are available only where FBN Finance, LLC is licensed.
+Equipment financing provided by Ritchie Bros.
+Financial Services, Ltd. and TCF National Bank.
+Land financing provided in connection with Farmer Mac.
+Input financing provided in connection with our financing partners.
+To qualify for a financing offer, a borrower must be a member of Farmer’s Business Network, Inc. and meet the underwriting requirements of FBN Finance, LLC and its lending partners.
+All credit is subject to approval and underwriting.
 Interest rates and fees will vary depending on your individual situation.
 Not all applicants will qualify.

 Kathy Bogardus